IBM-Bluemix-Docs/StreamingAnalytics/c_starterapps.md

     <th colspan="3">NYC Traffic sample app<br></th>
   </tr>
   <tr>
-    <td colspan="3">The NYC Traffic starter app is a {{site.data.keyword.Bluemix_short}} application that is written in Liberty for Java.
+    <td colspan="3">The NYC Traffic starter app is an application for {{site.data.keyword.Bluemix_short}} that is written in Liberty for Java.
 It contains an {{site.data.keyword.streamsshort}} application that retrieves public data from New York City traffic sensors, calculates aggregate statistics, and sends the results back to the Liberty application.
 <p>You can run the starter application without modification.
 If you want to experiment further with the service, you can also modify the code and push your changes back to the {{site.data.keyword.Bluemix_short}} environment.</p>
 </td>
   </tr>